PostHog/posthog.com/contents/blog/the-posthog-array-1-28-0.md

 hideAnchor: true
 categories: release-notes
 featuredImage: ../images/blog/array/1-28-0.png
 excerpt: PostHog 1.28.0 has launched!
-Excerpt here
+Significantly revamped performance for slower queries, advanced engagement cohorts, SAML support, advanced funnels and many more improvements and fixes.
 ---

 PostHog 1.28.0 has launched!

-Summary here
+Significantly revamped performance for slower queries, advanced engagement cohorts, SAML support, advanced funnels and many more improvements and fixes.

 ### Community MVP 🏆

 Thanks to all our community members for helping move PostHog forward!
-This release cycle's Community MVP goes to... [manish001in](https://github.com/manish001in)!
+This release cycle's Community MVP goes to [manish001in](https://github.com/manish001in)!

 Manish helped us pushed a PR that ensures tab titles are properly set when navigating between dashboards (PR [#5822](https://github.com/PostHog/posthog/pull/5822)) and is also pushing a PR to make it easy to copy properties from the person page (PR [#5884](https://github.com/PostHog/posthog/pull/5884)).